Topics: Powertrain & Propulsion

-An efficient, robust, and quiet running drivetrain is as essential to customer satisfaction as styling and interior creature comforts.
-In this seminar, you will be exposed to various methods that can be used to accomplish this goal.
-Designed to help you visualize both individual components and the entire drivetrain system - without reference to complicated equations - this seminar focuses on the terms, functions, nomenclature, operating characteristics and effect on vehicle performance for each of the drivetrain components.
-Attendees will receive an introduction to the various components of the drivetrain, including the clutch or torque converter, manual or automatic transmission, driveshaft, axle, wheel ends, and brakes.
+In this course, participants will be exposed to various methods that can be used to accomplish an efficient, robust & quiet running drivetrain.
+This course focuses on the terms, functions, nomenclature, operating characteristics and effect on vehicle performance for each of the drivetrain components.
+Participants will receive an introduction to the various components of the drivetrain, including the clutch or torque converter, manual or automatic transmission, driveshaft, axle, wheel ends, and brakes.

 You must complete all course contact hours and successfully pass the learning assessment to obtain CEUs.

 Joe Palazzolo is Director of Business Development and Electrified Product Strategy at Dana Incorporated’s Light Vehicle Drive System business where he is responsible for managing business development for electrified systems and guiding the strategy for electrified products.
 Previously, Joe was at GKN Automotive where he held roles of increasing responsibility, including chief engineer for geared products.
 Prior to that, he was a development engineer and technical fellow at other automotive suppliers.